 The crew have a million things to do on the Boneyard as they prep two cabins and complete an endless list of tasks; Sherman works with blacksmith Glen Bryant to create a branding iron, and Mark visits one of the first cabins he ever built.

-Mark challenges the two youngest members of the team to take down a few logs; Johnny gets a special visit from his dad; Graham reveals some secrets about the pioneers; the guys tour of an old grist mill; Johnny Jett's favorite covered bridge.
+Mark challenges the two youngest members of the team to take down a few logs; Johnny gets a special visit from his dad; Graham reveals some secrets about the pioneers; the guys take a tour of an old grist mill; Johnny Jett's favorite covered bridge.

 The Barnwood Builders travel to Eagle Rock, Virginia, to build a spectacular dogtrot cabin in the Blue Ridge Mountains.
 Tim Rose travels to Halifax, Virginia, to see the finished log cabin they built five years earlier at the Springfield Distillery.